R1k91/R1k91/README.md

 Back in 2010 I began my career in IT.
 After a brief stint as ERP Consultant, I transitioned into Data Realm.

-Over the years, I explored the world of data from various perspectives, working both as a DBA and a BI Engineer.
+Over the years, I explored the world of data from various perspectives, working both as a DBA and a BI Architect.

 I'm a Microsoft Certified Professional at different levels in databases, BI and Azure areas.